Fatty Liver Dinner Ideas: Healthy, Liver-Friendly Recipes

-We have talked in the past about a recommended diet and I’ve even suggested breakfast, lunch and snack ideas for you (I’ll offer links to those suggestions at the bottom of this article), but now it’s time to look at what to eat for dinner if you have NAFLD / fatty liver.
+We have talked in the past about a recommended diet and I’ve even suggested breakfast, lunch, and snack ideas for you (I’ll offer links to those suggestions at the bottom of this article), but now it’s time to look at what to eat for dinner if you have NAFLD / MASLD.

 Homemade Hummus